mileallen/pod/readme.md

 You can design simple 'components' inside templates that will be rendered on demand.
 Elements can have their text content or an attribute bound to a proxy variable, which you declare right in the markup.
 For `input` and `textarea` elements, the binding is of-course two-way.
 You might notice that the markup syntax is influenced by popular frameworks for a quick learning curve.

 A demonstration as a word-linking game app is [here](https://pod.js.org/verba/).
 It is <25 KB in all of uncompressed HTML, CSS and JS (Transfer size ~9 KB.).
+Then [Hanzi](https://pod.js.org/hanzi/) is a pelmanist game for Mandarin characters.
 And of course, the obligatory [todo app](https://pod.js.org/todos/).

 [![game screenshot](verba/verba.png "A word linking game")](https://pod.js.org/verba/)